leahbannon/old-leah-website/_posts/2014-06-30-code-for-dc-tech-lady-coworking-and-more.md

   - civic hacking
 ---

 _This appeared first as the Tech Lady Hackathon Newsletter.
-Here's the link to [sign up for these this newsletter](/newsletter).
+Here's the link to [sign up for this newsletter](/newsletter).
 Or, you can [view the newsletter permalink](http://eepurl.com/X45xf)._

 ### Hi there.